SunkissedQueen/festive-testing/README.md

 ## Blockers
 1. Change header logo when hovering over it (solved):
-  - After confusion with search results, I type the following prompt in ChatGPT `how to change image when hovering with css inline styling for a react component`.
+  - After confusion with search results, I typed the following prompt in ChatGPT `how to change image when hovering with css inline styling for a react component`.
 The recommendation lead to a followup prompt `without functions`.
 The results showed an example that changed the height and width by abstracting the style value using an event handler.
   - Solution to change image:
     - Store initial styling for logo in a variable
     - Use the onMouseOver event handler, activated when the user's mouse pointer hovers over the image, to dynamically switch the src path to a new image.
 Achieve this by directly updating the src attribute of the image using e.target.src.